michaelkryukov/heroku-python-script/README.md

    `pip freeze` in the terminal.
 You will get lines with information about installed modules and their versions in the format like `MODULE_NAME==MODULE_VERSION`.
 Add lines with required modules and their versions to your `requirements.txt`.
-Don't keep unused modules in `requirements.txt`.
-This file should contain every module your application needs.
 Heroku will install modules from this file automatically.

+   > If you are using some kind of virtual environment, you can generate
+   > ready-to-use `requirements.txt` with `pip freeze > requirements.txt`.
 9. Open terminal (or do it another way, but I will explain how to do it in the terminal on Ubuntu) and create a git repository.
    1. Initiate git repository